david-meltzer/quadratic_model/README.md

 # Quadratic Nets and the Catapult Phase

 This repository contains supplementary code for [Catapult Dynamics and Phase Transitions in Quadratic Nets](https://arxiv.org/abs/2301.07737).
-All experiments were carried out in PyTorch using Google Colab Pro.
+All experiments were carried out using PyTorch and Google Colab Pro.

 # Summary